 In DC environments, the role of the underlay network is simple: to provide reachability for the entire network.
 Note that the underlay doesn’t actually have network ‘intelligence’, that is, the underlay doesn’t keep track of the endpoints or define the end-to-end networking, it simply provides the ability for all devices in the network to reach each other.

 Of course, providing reachability requires a routing protocol.
-While you can use an IGP in the underlay, the standard these days is BGP and specifically EBGP.
-While BGP is a powerful protocol with loads of advanced capabilities and features, the typical DC fabric underlay uses just a few basic elements:
+The global Internet uses IP with routing protocols like BGP to achieve this and IP fabrics do the same.
+While BGP is a powerful protocol with loads of advanced capabilities and features, the typical DC fabric underlay uses just a few basic EBGP elements:

 - Assign each device its own identifier (AS number)